dsaucez/SLICES/sopnode/logbook.md

   IP 10.244.112.198 > 10.244.210.198: ICMP echo reply, id 32992, seq 1, length 64
   ```

-  (NOTE that when spying on a VXLAN packet, tcpdump will print 2 lines, one with the outer IP, and on with the inner IP)
+  ***NOTE*** that when spying on a VXLAN packet, tcpdump will print 2 lines:

+    * one with the outer IP, and
+    * one with the inner IP

+      so this above is actually 2 packets, one echo request and one echo reply

-* spying on w2 virtual interface to the user pod: same traffic mostly (except that the outer IP was removed)
+* spying on w2 virtual interface to the user pod shows the same traffic (except that the outer IP was removed)

   ```bash
   w2# tcpdump -i calie80ce743230